-The nutrition department is responsible for the diets of the entire animal collection at Central Florida Zoo and Botanical Gardens.
-Interns will have the opportunity to construct animal diets, learn to determine animal diets, problem solve in the case of tricky nutrition cases, quality control testing, volunteer management and keeping track of inventory and ordering items needed by the Nutrition Center and throughout the zoo.
+The Nutrition Department is responsible for the diets of the entire animal collection at Central Florida Zoo & Botanical Gardens.
+Interns will have the opportunity to construct animal diets, learn to determine animal diets, problem solve in the case of tricky nutrition cases, quality control testing, volunteer management and keeping track of inventory and ordering items needed by the Nutrition Center and throughout the Zoo.
 Interns will also be able to take part in a personal project that adheres to their interests.

 Provide support to the Nutrition Department staff in daily duties.
 Enhance productivity and efficiency of the day to day operations in the Nutrition Center.
 Allow qualified individuals the opportunity to gain professional hands-on experience.
 Promote an opportunity to gain a strong understanding of potential careers in zoo animal nutrition.